kubedb/cli/docs/guides/elasticsearch/custom-config/with-topology.md

 ## Verify Configuration

 Now, we will connect with the Elasticsearch cluster we have created.
-We will query for nodes settings to verify that the cluster is using the custom configurations we have provided.
+We will query for nodes settings to verify that the cluster is using the custom configuration we have provided.

 At first, expose Service `custom-elasticsearch`,